MaramNaqeeb/Mastering_JavaScript_in_20_Days/day13.md

 Note2: all the scopes are determined at the compiled time not at the run time.

-Note3: even if the var teacher =”Kyle” looks like a one statement, it is actually two parts, the declaration of the variable that what the compiler handles, and the value “Kyle” that what the execution engine handles(when using the variables in the run time).
+Note3: even if the var teacher =”Kyle” looks like one statement, it is actually two parts, the declaration of the variable that what the compiler handles, and the value “Kyle” that what the execution engine handles(when using the variables in the run time).

 The variable teacher that is just declared and have a value assigned to, is in a target position/reference (receiving position) while question in console is in a source position/reference.
 Also, otherClass(); is in a source position because we are not assigning to it, but what  we must  be doing.